shuhia/reddit-clone/README.md

 ## Contact

-Created by [Alex On](https://www.linkedin.com/in/alex-on-0a08b8107/) - feel free to contact me!
+Created by [Alex On](https://www.linkedin.com/in/alex-on-0a08b8107/) (LinkedIn profile) - feel free to contact me!

 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!